 You’ve probably heard that an image is worth a thousand words, right?
 But is that also true for learning?
 Can we use images to boost students’ performance?
 According to Science, yes we can!

 The Dual Code Theory (1) suggests that it is much easier to understand – and remember – something when this information combines verbal and non-verbal elements.
-For example, imagine you are teaching Biology GCSE content and today’s lesson is about the features and adaptations of a nerve cell.
-You can write down a long paragraph on board, like this:
+For example, imagine you are teaching Biology GCSE content and today’s lesson is about parts of the brain.
+You can write down a long paragraph onboard, like this:

 Or you can simply write down the key information and connect them with lines, like this: